BE: Visual Communication (11021.1)

 Required IT skills

-Required textbook/s and cost of drawing and modeling material : in the order of $300- $500 during a typical semester.
+Required textbook/s and cost of drawing and modelling material: in the order of $300- $500 during a typical semester.

 Work placement, internships or practicums